-Birds and humans have the same basic needs to survive: food, water and shelter.
+Birds and humans have the same basic needs to survive: food, water and shelter, but birds live simple, straightforward lives.

-Since 2018 is the Year of the Bird, I decided it was time to purge myself of all the unnecessary things I had in my life and live simpler like a bird.
+Springtime is a season full of transformations, so I decided it was time to purge myself of all unnecessary things I had in my life and live simpler like a bird

 Reducing Our Footprint